Show All Answers

 Does the university provide course packs?

-You can contact Linda Newcomb of the GU Bookstores textbook department at 202 687-7628 or email LN@Georgetown.edu for your Course Pack needs.
-Other printing resources available through the bookstore are listed here
+You can contact Sudie Wheatle of the GU Bookstores textbook department at 202-687-7482 or email sw1032@georgetown.edu for your Course Pack needs.
+Other printing resources available through the bookstore are listed on the Printing Resource Guide.

 Where can I read the Faculty Handbook?

-The Georgetown Faculty Handbook is located here, and outlines the University’s mission statement; the organization and governance of the University; the structure of departments and tenure procedures; various policies on faculty conduct; benefits for faculty; and archived information.
+The Georgetown Faculty Handbook outlines the University’s mission statement; the organization and governance of the University; the structure of departments and tenure procedures; various policies on faculty conduct; benefits for faculty; and archived information.

 How do I submit grades?

-What is Blackboard and how do I use it?
+What is Canvas and how do I use it?

 What if I have to change my classroom?

 If you require a new classroom for regular meetings of your course, please contact the Registrar directly.
-For special class events (screenings, etc.), department functions, and classroom usage policy, see the classroom request form.
-The schedule of classes search tool can be used to determine if a particular room is available at a particular time before requesting a move.
+For special class events (screenings, etc.), department functions, and classroom usage policy, the Registrar provides information on Classroom Reservations, including a link to an online classroom request form.

 University Policy